kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 	// CPUs during an in-place scale-down.
 The kubelet does not apply the new cpuset sooner
 	// than this duration after the new cpuset has been allocated.
 	// Value must be in the range [0, 10].
 An unset field or the value zero
-	// applies the new cpuset immediately, with no preparation window.
+	// adds no delay: the new cpuset is applied at the next cpuset actuation, with no preparation window.
 This field is
 	// immutable.
 It is honored only for containers with exclusive CPUs, and only when the
 	// InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay feature gate is enabled.
 	// +optional